AresValley/Artemis-DB/static/294/description.md

 Popular antenna analyzer among ham operators and the like.
 Output power is only ~20mW so if heard, source is nearby.
 Other MFJ models may be similar.

+MFJ's line of antenna analyzers are extremely popular due in part to their simplicity and ease of use.
+One feature is the ability to attach an antenna and get a rough idea of its center frequency and usable bandwidth among other things.
+This necessitates the injection of a small signal in order to make these measurements that may be heard nearby.